 Hot tub companies have limits to how hot you make it due to health concerns and based on normal human body temperature.
-All modern hot tubs are set to allow a maximum of 104° F. You should not attempt to make it hotter than that.

 So obviously start by setting your temperature to 104° F. If you want to ensure your heater is working properly, get a floating thermometer and then, if needed, go through the steps in the section above.

 But here are the best tips to maximize how hot you can get it:

 - Turn on your jets